Guidelines for Honors

-In citing sources and preparing the bibliography, all theses in the Department of Romance Languages follow the MLA guidelines contained in Joseph Gibaldi's MLA Handbook for Writers of Research Papers, Fifth Edition (1999), which is available in the Hawthorne-Longfellow Library.
+In citing sources and preparing the bibliography, all theses in the Department of Romance Languages and Literatures follow the MLA guidelines contained in Joseph Gibaldi's MLA Handbook for Writers of Research Papers, Fifth Edition (1999), which is available in the Hawthorne-Longfellow Library.

 The Hawthorne-Longfellow Library distributes guidelines for format, title page, and deadlines for submission of the final version to the library, which are accessible through their website at http://library.bowdoin.edu/honors/

 Students are reminded that whether in French, Italian or Spanish, the title page should indicate that the honors project has been completed in the Department of Romance Languages.
-To clarify, it is suggested that students write at the bottom of the title page: An Honors Project in French (or Italian or Spanish) for the Department of Romance Languages.
+To clarify, it is suggested that students write at the bottom of the title page: An Honors Project in French (or Italian or Spanish) for the Department of Romance Languages and Literatures.